AckerlyXu/heima/articles/iot-hub/iot-hub-device-sdk-c-serializer.md

-<properties
+---
-    pageTitle="Azure IoT device SDK for C - Serializer | Azure" description="How to use the Serializer library in the Azure IoT device SDK for C to create device apps that communicate with an IoT hub." services="iot-hub"
+title: Azure IoT device SDK for C - Serializer | Azure
+description: How to use the Serializer library in the Azure IoT device SDK for C to create device apps that communicate with an IoT hub.
-    documentationcenter=""
-    author="olivierbloch"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="defbed34-de73-429c-8592-cd863a38e4dd"
-    ms.service="iot-hub"
-    ms.devlang="cpp"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="09/06/2016"
-    wacn.date=""
-    ms.author="obloch" />
+services: iot-hub
+documentationcenter: ''
+author: olivierbloch
+manager: timlt
+editor: ''

+ms.assetid: defbed34-de73-429c-8592-cd863a38e4dd
+ms.service: iot-hub
+ms.devlang: cpp
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 09/06/2016
+wacn.date: ''
+ms.author: obloch
+---

 # Azure IoT device SDK for C – more about serializer

-The [first article](/documentation/articles/iot-hub-device-sdk-c-intro/) in this series introduced the **Azure IoT device SDK for C**.
-The next article provided a more detailed description of the [**IoTHubClient**](/documentation/articles/iot-hub-device-sdk-c-iothubclient/).
+The [first article](./iot-hub-device-sdk-c-intro.md) in this series introduced the **Azure IoT device SDK for C**.
+The next article provided a more detailed description of the [**IoTHubClient**](./iot-hub-device-sdk-c-iothubclient.md).
 This article completes coverage of the SDK by providing a more detailed description of the remaining component: the **serializer** library.

 The introductory article described how to use the **serializer** library to send events to and receive messages from IoT Hub.
 In this article, we extend that discussion by providing a more complete explanation of how to model your data with the **serializer** macro language.
 The article also includes more detail about how the library serializes messages (and in some cases how you can control the serialization behavior).
 We'll also describe some parameters you can modify that determine the size of the models you create.